 4. “You wouldn’t be able to handle children.”

 One of the biggest upcoming battles disability advocates see on the horizon is protecting family life.
 Questions linger about whether a person with disabilities would be fit to take care of a child or might even pass on a hereditary condition to their child.
-But behind this argument lurks the assumption that people with disabilities are incapable, an argument used to justify the government’s sterilization of 60,000 Americans with disabilities.
+But behind this argument lurks the assumption that people with disabilities are incapable, an argument used to justify the government’s sterilization of 60,000 Americans with disabilities by 1960.
 Just because someone may have physical challenges, however, does not mean she’d be a bad parent.
 “Any time we start making assumptions about what people can and cannot do, we’re getting into scary territory,” Watlington says.

 5. “But how do you go to the bathroom?”